signifyd/php/README.md

     $caseModel->setPurchase(new \Signifyd\Model\Purchase());
 ```
 ### DiscountCode
 Any discount codes, coupons, or promotional codes used during checkout to recieve a discount on the order.
-You can only provide the discount code and the discount amount OR the discount percentage
+You can only provide the discount code and the discount amount OR the discount percentage.
+The discountCode object is the container for discount code related information for the order that was placed in your store.
+The discountCode class can be found under namespace "Signifyd\Models", located lib/Models/DiscountCode.php.
+The discountCode object has as properties other objects from the "Signifyd\Models" namespace, in order to facilitate the creation of a correct object that our API will be able to process without errors.
 ##### Properties
 Name | Type | Description | Notes
 ------- | ------- | ------- | -------